Press release: Distribution models

 In the traditional distribution model, the business, political campaign, or other entity releasing information to the media hires a publicity agency to write and distribute written information to the newswires.
 The newswire then scatters the information as it is received or as investigated by a journalist.
 Thus, resulting in the information or announcement becoming public knowledge.

 An alternative model is the self-distributed press release.
-In this approach, press releases are either sent directly to local newspapers or to free and paid distribution services.
-The distribution service then provides the content, as-is, to their media outlets for publication which is usually communicated via online.
-This approach is often used by political institutions, for example.
+In this approach, press releases are either sent directly to the media or sent via free and paid distribution services.
+Distribution services often provide localised, pre-made media contact lists which can be used during distribution.
+The distribution service then provides the content, as-is, to the selected media outlets for publication via email and online channels.
+This approach is often used by SME's, political institutions, governments and more.
 Another instance would be, Constitutional Courts in Europe, U.S. Supreme Court, and the U.S. State Supreme Courts issue press releases about their own decisions and the news media use these self-published releases for their reporting.

+In Australia, Medianet was the first local company to provide such a service and has since expanded to include an Australian Media Contacts Database, Media Release Distribution and Media Monitoring within their platform.